actionhero/actionhero/tutorials/websocket-server.md

 </script>
 ```

-`connection.type` for a webSocket client is "webSocket".
+`connection.type` for a webSocket client is "websocket".
 This type will not change regardless of if the client has fallen back to another protocol.

 Data is always returned as JSON objects to the webSocket client.